About us

 Historical Narrative of Cultivando

-Cultivando is a Latina- and Indigenous-women–led nonprofit founded in 1998 in Eastlake, Colorado, dedicated to strengthening community leadership and advancing health equity for Latino families.
+Cultivando is a nonprofit organization founded in 1999 in Commerce City, Colorado, dedicated to strengthening community leadership and advancing health equity for families.

 Over more than twenty-five years, the organization has evolved from a small community-based health initiative into a recognized leader in culturally responsive outreach, environmental health education, and community empowerment.